vbookshelf/Scary-TV-Triggered-by-Computer-Vision/README.md

 - Install imutils<br>
 $ sudo pip3 install imutils

-- Install the Android app on the cellphone:<br>
+- Install the Android app on the cellphone.
+Please refer to this tutorial:<br>
 https://www.youtube.com/watch?v=lXeiicHhtNs
 - Start the server on the Android app.
 Change the IP address in scary-tv-code-rev1.py to match the IP address given in the app.
 Both the Raspberry Pi and the cellphone need to be connected to the same wifi network.